glatiuden/The-Note-App/README.md

 ![Create Error 422](images/Postman/Create422.png)

 * Optimally, there can be an additional Error `404` if a note with the same `title` and `description` already exists in the database.
-However, this is omitted as it does not fit the context of a "note" application and for ease of testing.
+However, this error is omitted from the implementation as it does not fit a note application's context as well as for the ease of testing.

 <div style="page-break-after: always;"></div>